irishpaladin/CS207-Project/README.md

 # CS207-Project
-Repository with cool and geeky project
+Repository of a cool and geeky project